We are now taking booking requests for our looms for

 Loom Calendar

-We book out our looms 30-60 days out.
+We book out our looms 1-4 months out.
+Warp Cycles with a specific warp on them rotate every 6-8 weeks.
 Please review the loom calendar for available slots before submitting your desired dates and yardage amount via the intake forms at the bottom of this page.
-Every participant who books any appointment at LMRM must read and agree to the space’s policies.

 Floor Loom bookings operate on a 4-week period.
 Once your booking is confirmed, you will receive an email to schedule studio days during your rental month.